Pylons-tech/pylons/docs/Developer-CLI-Tutorial.md

 2. Use `cd pylons` to change into the `pylons` directory.

-3. To start the pylons chain on your development machine:
+3. To start the Pylons chain on your development machine:

     ```shell
     starport chain serve